wcarc-on/wcarc-site/minutes/minutes202508.md

    - Mike (VA3TEC): IP400 Presentation.
 - Lawrence mentioned that a lot of potential speakers are dropping out.
 - Lawrence is looking for a December AGM location.
 - He mentioned that many amateur radio antenna manufacturers were considering closing their business, and some have already shut down.
-The main reason is the higher cost and availability of aluminum stock, a consequence of the US. administration tariff policies.
+The main reason is the higher cost and availability of aluminum stock, a consequence of the U.S. administration's tariff policies.

 ### Director's Report